pakoito/wargames/smalltricks/README.md

 Games are short and brutal.

+# Building in the Open

+This is a live document.
+I will include notes about rule tweaks that I am considering, generally marked in parenthesis as TODO.

 # Components

 A 6x6 Hexagonal boardgame with flat top hexagons.
+It should come with the rules.

-6 dice to represent the Units.
+12 dice to represent the Units.
+Using d6 is the default, but use any dice or token of your liking.

-One piece of paper or phone to track the damage on Units.
+Pen and paper, or a phone to track the damage on Units.

 # Rules of a Match

-A Smalltricks match is played in a series of short games, of any amount of your choice or as time permits or the players agree to: single match, best of 3, best of 5, first to 10...
+A Smalltricks Match is played in a series of short Games, of any amount of your choice or as time permits or the players agree to: single Match, best of 3, best of 5, first to 10...

+The starting player alternates between Games of a Match.
+Decide by dice roll or any other method which player starts in the first Game.

 ### Components